AlanBarber/CodeKatas/README.md

  1. Binary Numbers - Part 1

-    Modify the IntegerToBinary() function
+    Modify the IntegerToBinary() function in the BinaryNumbers project to convert Decimal integer values between -2,147,483,648 to 2,147,483,647 to 32 bit binary representation of a signed integer in a string.

  1. Binary Numbers - Part 2

-    Modify the BinaryToInteger() function
+    Modify the BinaryToInteger() function in the BinaryNumbers proejct to convert a 32 bit binary representation in string format to a signed integer.

  1. Roman Numerals - Part 1